by Sebastian R. Fama

-There are a number of Traditionalist groups who reject the Second Vatican Council and the changes that followed.
+There are several Traditionalist groups who reject the Second Vatican Council and the changes that followed.
 They consider those who have accepted the changes to be what they call "The Conciliar Church."
 They somehow imagine that members of this "Conciliar Church" are no longer Catholic and that they themselves are the loyal remnant.

-Traditionalists are well aware that ecumenical councils have always spoken with authority.
+Traditionalists understand that ecumenical councils have always spoken with authority.
 They try to get around this by claiming that Vatican II was a pastoral and not a doctrinal council.
 A pastoral council, they contend, can teach error and thus does not require assent.
 But no such distinction exists.
 An ecumenical council is an ecumenical council.
 When Pope John XXIII called the council pastoral he was referring to its approach.
-He wasn’t creating a new non binding class of council.
+He wasn’t creating a new non-binding class of council.
 What sense would that even make?
 Why summon 2600 bishops to Rome if their work would ultimately be meaningless?

 The "pastoral argument" becomes even more untenable when you consider two of the documents produced by the council.
 For instance: "Dogmatic Constitution on the Church" and "Dogmatic Constitution on Divine Revelation."
 Use of the word Dogmatic would seem to indicate that these documents were something more than friendly suggestions.

 In its article on General Councils, the Catholic Encyclopedia of 1908 says the following: "All the arguments which go to prove the infallibility of the Church apply with their fullest force to the infallible authority of general councils in union with the pope."
 Even if for some reason the council were not ecumenical its teachings would still require assent as they were promulgated by Pope Paul VI.
 Any teaching promulgated by a pope is authoritative by virtue of the Church’s Ordinary Magisterium (Vatican I, session 3, chapter 3).